powerbuoy/smooth-scroll/README.md

-Smoothly scroll in page links
+Smoothly scroll in page links.